In this post, you will see how to knit a Christmas stocking which is a quick-knit project.

-The best thing about handmade decorations is that they can be personalized and used again year after year.
+The best thing about handmade decorations is that they can be personalized, knit in your favorite color, and used again year after year.

-This is an easy level pattern, so if you are an advanced beginner and haven’t knit socks before, this pattern will be great for you!
+This is an easy-level stocking pattern, so if you are an advanced beginner and haven’t knit socks before, this pattern will be great for you!

 It is really quick and easy to make, knit in the round with size 10mm needles (US 15), and uses super bulky yarn (06).